As college football season marches on, coronavirus is disrupting more and more games

-Dozens of games will fill this weekend’s slate, but lately, the coronavirus has disrupted matchups in the Power Five conferences more than ever before this season.
+Dozens of games will fill this weekend’s slate, but lately, the coronavirus has disrupted matchups in the Power Five conferences more than ever.
 The major conferences made it to November — even though the Pac-12 had yet to start and the Big Ten schedule had only just begun — with only 13 games postponed or canceled because of the virus, and four of those have already been played on a rescheduled date.
-But in the past two weeks, 10 games have dropped from the schedule at the sport’s highest level.
-Five matchups involving ranked teams scheduled for this weekend were canceled or postponed, including No. 1 Alabama’s game against LSU and No. 3 Ohio State’s trip to Maryland.
+But in the past two weeks, 11 games have dropped from the schedule at the sport’s highest level.
+Six matchups involving ranked teams scheduled for this weekend were canceled or postponed, including No. 1 Alabama’s game against LSU and No. 3 Ohio State’s trip to Maryland.

 The SEC lost four of its seven games this weekend, and like other leagues, the conference is running out of space on its schedule.
 Eight of the SEC’s 14 teams already have matchups set for Dec.
 12, the weekend left open ahead of the conference championship game.
 LSU is scheduled to play Florida that day after the Gators had to postpone the earlier game because of an outbreak in their program.
-But now LSU, which is dealing with its own coronavirus trouble, still needs a date to play Alabama, the game previously scheduled for Saturday.
+And now LSU, which is dealing with its own coronavirus trouble, needs a date to play Alabama, the game previously scheduled for Saturday.

 Missouri is in a similar situation with a game scheduled for Dec.
-12, but now in need of another date.
+12 and in need of another date.
 Teams not participating in the SEC title game could play Dec.
-19, but that might not be an option for other schools, such as Alabama, that are in contention to play in the championship.
+19, but that might not be an option programs such as Alabama that are in contention to play in the championship.

 “I’m certainly shaken but not deterred,” SEC Commissioner Greg Sankey said Wednesday when asked about his confidence in the league’s ability to make it to the conference title game as planned.